-Technique: This clip was filmed on a night dive.
-In the darkness your video lights are magnets for all kinds of planktonic life.
-When your lights are posed too close to your subject these swarms of little critters can be a real nuisance and interfere with the quality of your recordings, therefor on night dives, you should place your lights as far away from your subject as possible.
+This clip was filmed on a night dive.
+In the darkness, your video lights are magnets for all kinds of planktonic life.
+When your lights are positioned too close to your subject, these swarms of little critters can be a real nuisance and interfere with the quality of your recordings.
+Therefore, on night dives, you should place your lights as far away from your subject as possible.

 If you are lucky enough to possess a red light, filming on a night dive becomes suddenly easier.
 The red light is not perceived by most marine life and won't attract these irritating swarms of zooplankton.
 Turn off your video lights and turn on your red light, place yourself in a good and stable position, and when you are ready to film, you can turn on your video lights.
 It usually takes a little time before the bright beams will start attracting these unwanted critters.

 How to use your video lights correctly is explained extensively in our online Marine Wildlife Videography course.
 The course also dives deeper into how to film on night dives.